Soul of Chogokin Gx-59 Mirai Robo Daltanious

-Other Gunpar weapons – Resha Missile, Pulse Yuudou Missile, Double Driller
+Other Gunper weapons – Resha Missile, Pulse Yuudou Missile, Double Driller

 Daltanious actually forms up about 5 episodes late into the series.
 Kento is mortally wounded in the Atlaus and is magically healed.
 This realization leads Doctor Earl to Kento’s true lineage and starts to call the young boy “Kento-Sama” (Master Kento) as shown in the video clip.

 Parts swapping is a must, as the default parts are just so wrong in terms of proportion.

 Tran Shield and Tran Saber (both spawn from Daltanious’ hip plates).